tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 records have epochs, EndOfEarlyData is not necessary to determine when the early data is complete, and because DTLS is lossy, attackers can trivially mount the deletion attacks that EndOfEarlyData prevents in TLS.
 Servers SHOULD NOT accept records from epoch 1 indefinitely once they are able to process records from epoch 3.
 Though reordering of IP packets can result in records from epoch 1 arriving after records from epoch 3, this is not likely to persist for very long relative to the round trip time.
 Servers could discard epoch 1 keys after the first epoch 3 data arrives, or retain keys for processing epoch 1 data for a short period.
+In all cases, servers MUST close epoch 1 once they no longer need it for reordering, and MUST NOT retain epoch 1 longer than the default MSL.
 (See {{dtls-epoch}} for the definitions of each epoch.)